sparticle999/SpaceCompany/README.md

 - Achievements for T4 Machines

 v0.4.0 The Hot and Cold Update
-- T2 Machines for Plasma and Meteorite
+- T2 Machine for Meteorite
 - Added Dyson Swarm
 - Added Research for Dyson Sphere